 Ayesha Rascoe

-Ayesha Rascoe is a White House correspondent for NPR.
-She is currently covering her third presidential administration.
-Rascoe's White House coverage has included a number of high profile foreign trips, including President Trump's 2019 summit with North Korean leader Kim Jong Un in Hanoi, Vietnam, and President Obama's final NATO summit in Warsaw, Poland in 2016.
-As a part of the White House team, she's also a regular on the NPR Politics Podcast.
+Prior to her role as host, Rascoe was a White House Correspondent.
+She covered three presidential administrations, gaining a reputation for her sharp questioning in the White House briefing room.
+Rascoe's reporting included a number of high-profile foreign trips, including President Trump's 2019 summit with North Korean leader Kim Jong Un in Hanoi, Vietnam, and President Obama's final NATO summit in Warsaw, Poland in 2016.
+As a part of the White House team, she was also a regular on the NPR Politics Podcast.

 -